fortio/fortio/README.md

 The name fortio comes from greek φορτίο which is load/burden.

-Fortio is a reusable, embeddable go library as well as a command line tool and server process.
+Fortio is a reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results.

 ## Installation